Mirantis/mke-docs/content/docs/migrate-from-MKE-3.md

 ### Kubernetes Custom Flags

-MKE 3 supports applying additional flags to Kubernetes components with the following fields in the configuration file, each specified as a list of strings.
+MKE 3 and MKE 4 both support the application of additional flags to Kubernetes components that have the following fields in the MKE configuration file, each specified as a list of strings:
 ```
 custom_kube_api_server_flags
 custom_kube_controller_manager_flags